-- car free north/south connection between Linfield Close (northern boundary) and footpath 2804 (southern boundary) working with the landscape features
+- car free north/south connection between Linfield Close (northern boundary) and footpath 2804 (southern boundary) working with the landscape features - simple and legible vehicular access focused around a single central spine road with well defined routes to properties, limiting landscape impact and hardscape coverage.

-- simple and legible vehicular access focused around a single central spine road with well defined routes to properties, limiting landscape impact and hardscape coverage. - complete pedestrian connectivity around all perimeter blocks - extension of pedestrian route from Mulberry Fields into the south western corner of the site to create access to the wider footpath network west of the site. - testing the tracking required by servicing and refuse vehicles on both the illustrative layout and the detailed site access.
+- a comprehensive pedestrian network based on desire lines - extension of pedestrian route from Mulberry Fields into the south western corner of the site to create access to the wider footpath network west of the site. - testing the tracking required by servicing and refuse vehicles on both the illustrative layout and the detailed site access.